-Migrate from boring old school questionnaires to stylish forms that depict your brand identity.
+Migrate from boring old-school questionnaires to stylish forms that depict your brand identity.
 There is also a custom CSS feature that gives you extra flexibility.

 Gather useful insights that inform great business decisions with Formplus.
-There is an Analytics dashboard which reveals information like the total form views, unique views, abandonment rate, conversion rate, the average time it takes to complete a form, top devices, and the countries your form views are from.
+There is an Analytics dashboard that reveals information like the total form views, unique views, abandonment rate, conversion rate, the average time it takes to complete a form, top devices, and the countries your form views are from.